tewkila/tewkila/README.md

 </h1>

 <h3> About Me: </h3>
-I am an energetic and imaginative young web developer.
+An energetic and imaginative young web developer.
 I am an ambitious type who wants to get noticed, and has the drive and massive energy needed to really make a difference to a project.
 I love learning new technologies and contributing to open source.
 Recently enjoying problem solving as well.

 I am currently working on something cool.  </br>